-High-quality single crystals of Ca3Ti2O7, Ca2.5Sr0.5Ti2O7, and Ca3Ti2O7- $\delta$ were grown using the optical floating zone method as described in Ref.
-8. We employed a series of spectrometers and a combination of transmittance and reflectance techniques (on thinner and thicker samples, respectively) to extract the absorption coefficients.
+High-quality single crystals of $Ca_3Ti_2O_7$ , $Ca{2.5}Sr{0.5}Ti_2O_7$ , and $Ca_3Ti_2O{7-\delta}$ were grown using the optical floating zone method as described in Ref.
+8. The nominal value of $\delta$ is on the order of 0.001.
+We employed a series of spectrometers and a combination of transmittance and reflectance techniques (on thinner and thicker samples, respectively) to extract the absorption coefficients.
 Photoconductivity experiments were carried out on crystals with sputtered Pt contacts using a setup that includes a Xenon source, a source measurement unit, a series of narrow bandpass filters, and tungsten contact tips.
 The response was normalized for power intensity and area.
 All experiments were carried out at room temperature.

-First-principles calculations at the level of density functional theory (DFT) and generalized gradient approximation (GGA) were performed using the PBEsol exchange-correlation functional and the projector augmented wave method as implemented in VASP.
-For the value of band gap, we report the energy difference between the highest occupied and lowest unoccupied Kohn-Sham states, which serves as a guide to understand the trends of the physical band gaps but does not directly correspond to a physically measurable quantity.
+First-principles calculations at the level of density functional theory (DFT) and generalized gradient approximation (GGA) were performed using the PBEsol exchange-correlation functional and the projector augmented wave method as implemented in VASP.26-28 For the theoretical band gap, we report the energy difference between the highest occupied and lowest unoccupied Kohn-Sham states, which serves as a guide to understand band gap trends but does not directly correspond to a physically measurable quantity.